kchiron/cypress-preprocessor-tests/README.md

+# cypress-preprocessor-tests
-Run a test :
+Go into web folder and run a test :
 ```
 npm run tags --tags="@myRedVinyls"
 ```
-# cypress-preprocessor-tests